Kombobill/phase-3-sinatra-react-project/README.md

   - removing a shopping item from the list

-The frontend application is located in the folder called "react_client" 'package.json' contains dependencies for the React component
+The frontend application is located in the folder called "react_client"

+- 'package.json' contains dependencies for the React component
   - command: npm install
-'Gemfile' contains dependencies for the backend component
+- t'Gemfile' contains dependencies for the backend component
   - command: bundle install